topbitdu/unidom-accession/ROADMAP.md

 2. As Post Fulfiller shared examples
 3. RSpec shared examples manifest

+## v2.3.3
+1. Improve the As Post Fulfilled concern for the argument validation
+2. Improve the As Post Fulfilled shared examples for the #is_fulfilled_as_post! method, & the #is_fulfilled_as_post? method

 ## v2.4
 1. Improve the As Post Fulfilled concern for the #is_fulfilled_as_post! method to support the NoSQL columns
 2. Improve the As Post Fulfiller concern for the #fulfill_post! method to support the NoSQL columns